-Dr. Post works with adolescents in individual and family therapy and with adults in individual and couples therapy.
-Dr. Post is seeing an increasing number of couples in her practice, and in 2009 she completed an advanced couples training program.
-She continues to hone her couples training skills by participating in an ongoing, peer-review group where she and other professionals review the latest literature and share strategies that work well with couples.
-She also meets regularly in a small group of professionals with a senior advisor who provides detailed analysis of difficult therapy cases.
+I work with adolescents in family and individual therapy and with adults in couples and individual therapy.
+After seeing an increasing number of couples in my practice, I completed an advanced couples training program in 2009.
+I continue to hone my couples-training skills by participating in an ongoing, peer-review group where other professionals and I review the latest literature and share strategies that work well with couples.
+Since I believe in continual growth and improvement, I meet regularly in a small group of professionals with a senior advisor who provides detailed analysis of difficult therapy cases.

-Dr. Post participated in a panel discussion about Child Abuse Prevention on the radio station Oldies 100.
-Since 1992, she has appeared bimonthly on several FM stations in Maryland discussing a broad spectrum of mental health issues impacting individuals and the community as part of the Maryland Initiative to increase public education.
-The stations include: 98.7 WMZQ 99.5 HOT, DC101, BIG 100.3 and 97.1 WASH-FM.
+Since 1992, I have appeared regularly on several FM stations in Maryland discussing a broad spectrum of mental health issues impacting individuals and the community as part of the Maryland Initiative to Increase Public Education, a Maryland public health initiative.
+The stations include: 98.7 WMZQ, HOT99.5, DC101, BIG 100.3 and 97.1 WASH-FM.

 • Licensed Psychologist in the District of Columbia since 2008

 Post-Doctoral Training Program

-Post-Doctoral Certificate Programs:
+Post-Doctoral Certificate Programs

-Couples Therapy Training Program Institute of Contemporary Psychotherapy and Psychoanalysis Completed one-year training program, May 31, 2009
+• Couples Therapy Training Program, Institute of Contemporary Psychotherapy and Psychoanalysis.
+Completed one-year training program, May 31, 2009

-Brief, Solution-Focused Therapy Program Baltimore-Washington Brief Therapy Institute Completed one-year training program, September 30, 1997
+• Brief, Solution-Focused Therapy Program, Baltimore-Washington Brief Therapy Institute.
+Completed one-year training program, September 30, 1997

-Peer-Review Group focusing on Couples Therapy, meeting monthly
+• Peer-Review Group focusing on Couples Therapy, meeting monthly

-Couples-Therapy Supervision Group, meeting biweekly
+• Couples-Therapy Supervision Group, meeting biweekly

 Professional Associations and Memberships